Teatro da USP (TUSP)

 To access Teatro da USP, click here.

-As part of its measures, TUSP also publishes a magazine called aParte XXI, dedicated to the performing arts and to the contemporary artistic and cultural production, as well as other publications related to these topics.
+Furthermore, TUSP also publishes a magazine called aParte XXI, dedicated to the performing arts and to the contemporary artistic and cultural production, as well as other publications related to these topics.

 Por Pró-Reitoria de Cultura e Extensão Universitária